NOVA Formula

 Commissioned by Stroud District Council & the Countryside and Community Research Institute, University of Gloucestershire

-Produced by Antony Lyons (NOVA Creative Lab), with Rough Glory Films
+Produced by Antony Lyons (NOVA Creative Lab)

 "To create a river catchment where water management is fully integrated into land management practices.
 Where public bodies, private companies and local communities work together to manage water within the landscape, creating valuable habitat for wildlife and people, and limiting flood risk downstream"

-Link to main film
+Link to 2016 films

-Link to technical film
+Link to 2024 films

 1. WATER + COMMUNITY + LAND + ECOLOGY [eco-social documentary film; 2017]